dbtek/dbyll/_posts/2016-01-05-Role Models.md

 * **Lepht Anonym**: I agree that technology should benefit as many people possible and not just the wealthy or some small group of people who happen to have special access.
 I believe transhumanism is a worthwhile endeavour but [Lepht Anonym][LephtSite] has gone further.
 They are a biohacker who has self-experimented with DIY implants, such as RFID chips and magnets. *Cool fact: Zoë Quinn has done the magnets and RFID too.* The concept of a technologically enabled sixth-sense is very interesting.

   If you the reader wish to try this sort of thing, I will wish you luck but know that I'm not responsible for anything that happens and that you do so entirely at your own risk!
-Here's some sources:

   >**YouTube:** [Lepht Anonym - Cybernetics for the Masses (2010)][YouTubeLepht]